burger

 How to fix the email

-While there are many different solutions to fixing the bad and spammy aspects of this email, here is one possible approach:
+While there are many different solutions to fixing the bad and spammy aspects of this proposal email, here is one possible approach:

 Hi [Recipient’s name],